zalyoung/gitlab-handbook/content/job-families/marketing/enterprise-data/data-analyst.md

 title: "Data Analytics"
 ---

+The Data Analytics job family collaborates cross-functionally to understand business questions and support single-source-of-truth reporting for enterprise questions.
+The successful Data Analyst works closely with Analytics Engineering, Data Governance, and functional team data analysts to derive insights from data and help efficiently & effectively scale reporting capabilities across the organization.

 ## Responsibilities

 - Collaborate cross-functionally to deeply understand business questions, and design single-source-of-truth reports and dashboards to address them